 - Responses must be typed in the application form.

 - Applications will be evaluated and selected for funding by a committee.
-Successful applications will include: clearly explained goals and measurable outcomes, a clear understanding of the implications of managing a garden at a school site, a plan to involve many students in learning opportunities provided by the garden, and a clear timeline for project activities.
+Successful applications will include: clearly explained goals and measurable outcomes, a clear understanding of the implications of managing a garden at a school site, a plan to involve many students in learning opportunities provided by the garden, connection between educational projects planned for the garden and Oklahoma Academic Standards, and a clear timeline for project activities.

 - Applications must be submitted through the OKC Zoo’s website.

 - Applications must be submitted by 5:00 PM April 30, 2022.